lisadunlap/LMM-Vibes/README.md

 If you want to know more about the nitty gritty abstractions and code structure, check out the [design doc](README_ABSTRACTION.md).

 ---

+## TODO
+- Add auto conversation conversion (both from input -> string and string -> unified OAI format for website vis)
+- Change so model response is whatever, then we save `converted_response` and use model response for vis purposes
+- Add image support (should be somewhat easy)
+- Change quality score to certer around either 0 or 1 (maybe we just take the difference between cluster score and avg score)
+- Add functionality for MAST/providing your own taxonomy

 <div align="center">